Philippines' annual inflation eases for 2nd straight month in June

-MANILA The Philippines' annual inflation eased for a second straight month in June due to slower price increases in food and transport, data from the statistics agency showed on Wednesday.
+MANILA (Reuters) - The Philippines’ annual inflation eased for a second straight month in June due to slower price increases in food and transport, data from the statistics agency showed on Wednesday.

 The consumer price index rose 2.8 percent in June, the lowest since January and below economists’ forecast for an increase of 3.0 percent.
 The central bank had a 2.4-3.2 percent estimate for June.